runpuchen/DeepType/README.md

   NUM_TRAIN_STEPS: the number of training steps in each epoch.

-  ALPHA: sparsity penalty coefficient.
+  LAMBDA: sparsity penalty coefficient.

-  BETA: K-means loss coefficient.
+  ALPHA: K-means loss coefficient.

   DATA_DIR: Directory to put the training data.